 Welcome - Department of Physics and Engineering

-The Department of Physics and Engineering is working in a unique institution.
+The Department of Engineering is working in a unique institution.
 I hope you will take time to learn a little more about us, both through this website and potentially through a visit to our campus in Vincennes, Indiana.

 Professors at VU are involved in the education of their students; they are committed to the ideals of the junior college.
 The fundamentals are taught in years one and two at VU in thoughtfully constructed undergraduate courses.